fabf28/urlShortner/README.md

 - For the sake of simplicity, I committed the secret key and database link in the .env file but I understand this isn't industry practice.
 - The postman collection is not the api documentation and is rather just for testing.
 - You must run the postman tests on desktop and not web to run on localhost.
-- Testing on localhost affects req ip so the program just uses 8.8.8.8 for everything for now.
+- Testing on localhost affects req ip so the program just uses 8.8.8.8 for everything for now which affects geographic logging.